-Lions, tigers, jaguar escape German zoo
+Escaped big cats recaptured in Germany

-Lions, tigers, jaguar escape German zoo in Lünebach
+German zoo escape: Lions, tigers and jaguar recaptured in Lünebach

-Two lions, two tigers and a jaguar have escaped from a zoo in Lünebach in western Germany, police have said.
+Two lions, two tigers and a jaguar that escaped their enclosures at a zoo in western Germany have been recaptured.

-Local authorities advised residents to stay inside their homes and call police if they see anything.
-A massive hunt is under way for the five big cats.
+The animals were found inside the zoo compound in Lünebach after a search involving a drone, officials told German media.
+Local residents had earlier been told to stay indoors.

-A bear had also escaped from the privately owned Eifel zoo, but was shot, a local official told AFP.
+A bear also escaped from the privately owned Eifel zoo, but was shot dead, a local official told AFP.

-German media report the animals were able to break out after flooding from a storm overnight.
+The animals broke out after flooding from a storm damaged their enclosures.

 Owned by the Wallpott family, the 30-hectare (74-acre) zoo is home to nearly 400 animals of 60 species, including Siberian tigers and lions.